UpCloudLtd/sample-uks-web-app-demo/README.md

 Then access via [http://localhost:3000](http://localhost:3000) and use the default grafana user:password of `admin:admin`.
 #### WordPress example
 First you need to create kubernetes secret for storing MySQL credentials.
-You can use `make print` or `terraform output` to see MySQL credential of DBaaS MySQL service terraform created.
 You can do this by running the following command.
 ```
 kubectl create secret generic mysql \